syncfusion-content/xamarin-docs/Xamarin/Introduction/Download-And-Installation/Mac.md

 Syncfusion Xamarin NuGet packages are available [here](http://nuget.syncfusion.com/package/xamarin).

+N> If you wish to use the Xamarin NuGet packages then Essential Studio or Xamarin platform installation not required to implement with Syncfusion Xamarin controls.

 Following are the step by step instructions for configuring Syncfusion NuGet packages within Visual Studio,

 1. Right click on the Packages folder in the project and then select Add Packages…